 Recording any part of any lecture in any form without permission is not permitted.
-Lecture slides will not be posted on the web.
 Photographing lecture slides is not permitted.
 These restrictions are due to copyright and intellectual property issues and are strictly enforced.

 Assignments and Evaluation

 Table 1, following, lists the assignments, due dates, and percentage worth.